Who is Portugal's Salvador Sobral? Everything you need to know about the former Eurovision winner

 Well, Salvador has a heart condition that meant he couldn’t leave Portugal in time for initial rehearsals.
 His sister, Luisa, stood in for him during technical rehearsals, while Salvador arrived in time for the first semi-final.

-Oh, and during the first semi-final he and his sister, Luisa, took every opportunity to play practical jokes when the camera was on them.
+Oh, and during the first semi-final he and his sister Luisa took every opportunity to play practical jokes when the cameras were on them.
 Their humour has proven quite endearing and doubtlessly helped to send Salvador skyrocketing several places up the final table.

 GO HOME EUROPE.
 Salvador Sobral and his sister have already won #Eurovision for Portugal #ESC2017 #POR pic.twitter.com/xrSNXyMFoD